felix-sky/Win10AcrylicEnabler/README.md

 # Win10AcrylicEnabler
-A DLL that use windows api to enable the blur effect on windows10
+A DLL that use windows api to enable the blur effect for transparent window  on windows10

 # How to use